guidoism/escape/proposal_002.md

 language is that one should be able to write a spreadsheet or similarly complex program in less than a hundred lines of code.

 What I want to steel from Rebol is the tiny complete library, tiny apps, and minimal code for making a graphical app.

 We also need to look at [Flutter](https://flutter.io).

+## PlotDevice

+[PlotDevice](https://plotdevice.io) is a library/app written in
+Python.
+I like how it shows the editor and output all on one screen.
+It's very easy to make some beautiful graphical output.
+And one pattern I like is the grid function that allows us to define an x×y grid and then iterate through it as if it were a single list.